-Enterprise-class solid state drive (SSD) is most commonly based on NAND flash technology, though a number of systems are starting to feature DRAM chips
+Enterprise-class solid state drive (SSD) is most commonly based on NAND flash technology, though a number of systems are starting to feature DRAM chips in solid-state drives.
+In addition, some companies are starting to combine both of these storage technologies in their system architectures.

 The difference between the two, in actual implementation, would not seem to be worthy of controversy.
 That alone makes it an ideal candidate for vendors to highlight differences other than price, though price will always be a factor in the purchase decision for the most expensive storage element in the data center.
 Where minor differences exist, one can expect FUD (fear, uncertainty and doubt) to play a role in some sales pitches.